cjmeeks/elm-calendar/README.md

 ## TODO

-* Fix reordering bug --cannot move content more than 2 rows down
+* if custom day header then have a default header for days without content
-* Be able to have a custom header for things such as a nav bar -- Figure out how to have non-whole window sizing
+  * consider just having a formatter or function
-* Look into how to move day content by month
+* Look into how to move day content forward and backward a month

 ## Example
 ![See it in action!](https://i.gyazo.com/93b1460787732710eb21e3e2a4cc96cd.gif)